ylhyra/ylhyra_content/data/Magnús_Jochum_Pálsson/Ánamaðkar.md

         "meaning": "Today it's been raining for hours."
       },
       "s_14P-dNcGAO": {
-        "meaning": "There, far more horrible fate than drowning awaits them."
+        "meaning": "There, a fate far more horrible than drowning awaits them."
       },
       "s_99oxBabNjW": {
         "meaning": "Because of the disaster, the earthworms are forced to flee their homes."